Walter Aitkenhead

 Walter Campbell Allison Aitkenhead (21 May 1887 – 19 July 1966) was a Scottish footballer who played for Partick Thistle, Blackburn Rovers and the Scotland national team.

-Aitkenhead was born in Maryhill, Glasgow and played just 4 matches for his first club Partick Thistle before being signed by English club Blackburn Rovers in September 1906.
+Aitkenhead was born in Maryhill, Glasgow and played just four matches for his first club Partick Thistle before being signed by English club Blackburn Rovers in September 1906.
 He remained with Blackburn for the remainder of his career, winning the 1911-12 and 1913-14 league championships.
-He made just one appearance for Scotland, and scored twice in a 4–1 win against Ireland on 16 March 1912.
+He made just one appearance for Scotland, scoring twice in a 4–1 win against Ireland on 16 March 1912.
+He also took part in the Home Scots v Anglo-Scots international trial match in 1911 and 1914.

 During the First World War he "guested" for Preston North End for several seasons.
-After retiring in 1918 he worked at management level in the Lancashire cotton industry, serving as chairman of a local firm for almost 40 years.
+After retiring in 1918 he worked at management level in the Lancashire cotton industry, serving as chairman of a local firm in Blackburn for almost 40 years.
+He died at Cheadle Royal Hospital in Cheshire.